lucywsq/awesome-taichi/README.md

 ## **Image Processing**

 * [Poisson Image Editing](https://github.com/Trinkle23897/Fast-Poisson-Image-Editing) - A technique for image fusion without producing artifacts.
-* [Taichi Procedure Painting](https://github.com/theYiran/Taichi_Procedure_Painting) - Imitating the painting process by generating images with different brush strokes.
+* [Taichi Procedural Painting](https://github.com/theYiran/Taichi_Procedure_Painting) - Imitating the painting process by generating images with different brush strokes.
 A dynamic window shows the comparison between the original image and the generated one.

 ## **Math**